kubeflow/examples/financial_time_series/README.md

 kubectl logs -f $POD
 ```

-We will do a local test via GRPC to illustrate how to get results from this serving component.
+We will do a local test via HTTP to illustrate how to get results from this serving component.
 Once the pod is up we can set up port-forwarding to our localhost.
 ```
-kubectl port-forward $POD 9000:9000 2>&1 >/dev/null &
+kubectl port-forward $POD 8500:8500 2>&1 >/dev/null &
 ```

-Now the only thing we need to do is send a request to ```localhost:9000``` with the expected input of the saved model and it will return a prediction.
+Now the only thing we need to do is send a request to ```localhost:8500``` with the expected input of the saved model and it will return a prediction.
 The saved model expects a time series from closing stocks and spits out the prediction as a 0 (S&P closes positive) or 1 (S&P closes negative) together with the version of the saved model which was memorized upon saving the model.
 Let's start with a script that populates a request with random numbers to test the service.